 Read on to learn more about what causes an allergic reaction to tomatoes but not ketchup or other tomato products, what the symptoms are, and what to do about a tomato allergy.

-Oral allergy syndrome, also called “pollen-food allergy syndrome,” occurs when an allergy to certain grass, weed, or tree pollen causes allergy symptoms after eating related fruits or vegetables.
+Oral allergy syndrome, also called “pollen-food allergy syndrome,” occurs when an allergy to a certain grass, weed, or tree pollen causes allergy symptoms after eating related fruits or vegetables.
 The proteins in these fruits or vegetables are similar to those in the pollen, which can confuse the immune system and make the body have an allergic reaction.
 This is called “cross-reactivity.”

 Oral allergy syndrome is a type of contact allergic reaction that happens when the raw fruit or vegetable touches your mouth or throat.

-An allergic reaction due to oral allergy syndrome usually only occurs with fresh fruits and vegetables, not the cooked or processed forms.
+An allergic reaction due to oral allergy syndrome usually occurs only with fresh fruits and vegetables, not cooked or processed forms.
 For example, you may have an allergic reaction to cucumbers but not pickles.
 This is because the proteins in the food are changed when they’re heated up or otherwise processed.
 After they’re cooked, the immune system doesn’t recognize them as a threat.

 This is why you might have an allergic reaction to tomatoes but not ketchup.
-You might also be able to eat canned tomato sauce or pasta sauces without any problems but not fresh tomatoes.
-The proteins in the tomatoes that look like grass or birch pollen are changed when the tomatoes are processed into ketchup or tomato sauce.
-The body then doesn’t sense a threat when you eat these cooked, tomato-based foods.
+You might also be able to eat canned tomato products without any problems but not fresh tomatoes.
+The tomato proteins that look like grass or birch pollen change during processing.
+The body then doesn’t sense a threat when you eat cooked, tomato-based foods like ketchup or tomato sauce.

 Oral allergy symptoms are usually mild.
 The most common symptom is itchiness or a tingling sensation in the mouth or throat.
 Other symptoms may include: